JCWasmx86/LibWasm/README.md

 There are two ways to read a Webassembly file:
 1. Use `readModule` to get a `WasmModule`.
 2. Use `readUninterpreted` to get a `WasmUninterpretedModule`.
-Both take an `InputStream`-struct, you obtain by calling `open` with the filename as argument.
+Both take an `InputStream`-struct, you obtain by calling `openInputStream` with the filename as argument.
 Returns NULL, if the file couldn't be openend.
 The difference between `WasmModule` and `WasmUninterpretedModule` is that in the first LibWasm tries to interpret each section, so you can simply do: